Red Orchestra (espionage): Origin

 Before 1933, Schulze-Boysen published the non-partisan leftist and later banned magazine Gegner.
 In April 1933, the Sturmabteilung detained him for some time, severely battered him, and killed a fellow Jewish inmate.
 As a trained pilot, he received a position of trust in 1934 in the Reich Ministry of Aviation and had access to war-important information.
-After his marriage to Libertas Schulze-Boysen in 1936, the couple collected young intellectuals from diverse backgrounds, including the artist couple Kurt and Elisabeth Schumacher, the writers Günther Weisenborn and Walter Küchenmeister, the photojournalist John Graudenz (who had been expelled from the USSR for reporting the Soviet famine of 1932–1933) and Gisela von Pöllnitz, the actor Marta Husemann and her husband Walter in 1938, the doctors Elfriede Paul in 1937 and John Rittmeister in Christmas 1941, the dancer Oda Schottmüller, and so Schulze-Boysen held twice-monthly meetings at his Charlottenburg atelier for thirty-five to forty people in what was considered a Bohemian circle of friends.
+After his marriage to Libertas Schulze-Boysen in 1936, the couple collected young intellectuals from diverse backgrounds, including the artist couple Kurt and Elisabeth Schumacher, the writers Günther Weisenborn and Walter Küchenmeister, the dancer Oda Schottmüller, the photojournalist John Graudenz (who had been expelled from the USSR for reporting the Soviet famine of 1932–1933), Gisela von Pöllnitz, the actor Marta Husemann and her husband Walter in 1938, and the doctors Elfriede Paul and John Rittmeister in 1937 and Christmas 1941 respectively.
+Schulze-Boysen held twice-monthly meetings at his Charlottenburg atelier for thirty-five to forty people in what was considered a Bohemian circle of friends.
 Initially, these meetings followed an informatics program of resistance that was in keeping with its environment and were important places of personal and political understanding but also vanishing points from an often unbearable reality, essentially serving as islands of democracy.
 As the decade progressed they increasingly served as identity-preserving forms of self-assertion and cohesion as the Nazi state became all-encompassing.
-Formats of the meetings usually started with book discussions in the first 90 minutes, were followed by Marxist discussions and resistance activities, and were interspersed with parties, picnics, sailing on the Wannsee and poetry readings until midnight as the mood took.
-However, as the realisation that the war preparations were becoming unstoppable and the future victors were not going to be the Sturmabteilung, Schulze-Boysen, whose decisions were in demand, called for the group to cease their discussions and start resisting.
+Formats of the meetings usually started with book discussions in the first 90 minutes, were followed by Marxist discussions and resistance activities, and were interspersed with parties, picnics, sailing on the Wannsee and poetry readings until midnight as the mood took them.
+However, with the realisation that the war preparations were becoming unstoppable, Schulze-Boysen, whom the group looked to for leadership, called for them to cease their discussions and start resisting.